BrianSturgis/JanWeek4project/README.md

 ## Known Bugs
 - button placement needs work and some of them are too big
+- css layout is a wireframe at this point.

 ## Setup/Installation Requirements
 - repository location (https://github.com/BrianSturgis/JanWee4Project)